 The cute commercial of the man waiting for his DNA results and finally and happily he discovers 0.??% of Viking and he is thrilled.
-Maybe it is 0.012% of something like that.- but its ENOUGH!
+Maybe it is 0.012% or something like that.- but its ENOUGH!

 Some folks test their DNA only for the admixture result of a test.
 They want the pie chart and nothing else matters.
 I’m a haplogroup person myself.

 It is not that I don’t like the admixture reading of my tests, I like them all.
-I wrote about this before in… see contents for both overview and in-depth notes about admixture and the companies.
+I wrote about this before in… see contents

 Another question came up about reading the admixture and how far back that part of the test goes – and for that answer – take your pick of all the companies’ statements.
 The admixture result comes with the autosomal test but the admixture is almost just an after thought.
 The important part of the au-DNA test for genealogy is the matching, the part most important to me.
 The autosomal matching dilutes and fades with every generation.